A Tough Negotiator Proves Employers Can Bargain Down Health Care Prices

 But her ideas were exciting to Ron Dewsnup, the president of Allegiance Benefit Plan Management, a Montana-based subsidiary of, ironically, Cigna.
 Allegiance had been studying variation in hospital prices for years and had twice sent reports to Montana hospitals showing how their prices for the same procedures differed significantly.
 The company had also considered a reference-based pricing model, but it "didn't have any employers that were serious about taking a stand," Dewsnup says.

-Allegiance got the state contract and began by comparing what the plan paid the 11 biggest hospitals in the state to the Medicare rates.
+Allegiance got the state contract and began by comparing what the plan paid the 11 biggest hospitals in the state with the Medicare rates.
 The cheaper ones averaged about twice the Medicare rates, the most expensive one about five times the Medicare rates.

 No one wanted to stiff the hospitals, but this was ridiculous, Bartlett recalls thinking.
 She determined the new rate for all hospitals would be a little more than twice the Medicare rate — still a lucrative deal, but a good starting point to get prices under control.
-The contracts would also prohibit a practice called "balance billing," where hospitals bill patients for whatever charges a health plan refuses to pay.
+The contracts would also prohibit a practice called "balance billing," under which hospitals bill patients for whatever charges a health plan refuses to pay.

 It would mean a boost for some lower-cost hospitals.
 Now, she had to persuade the more expensive hospitals to take less.

-"You're in or you're out."
+"You're in or you're out"

 Kirk Bodlovic, the chief financial officer of Providence St. Patrick Hospital in Missoula, remembers the day an entourage from the state health plan, including Bartlett and Hogan, arrived at his hospital.